 This mostly-benign havoc we were wreaking with cars occasionally escalated into something a little less benign.
 On at least one occasion (but I think we did it at least twice) we hid in the bushes on the side of the road, and whenever a car approached we'd lob a glass bottle in the air so that it would smash in the middle of the road a second or two in front of the car.
 In hindsight this was pretty dangerous, but fortunately we never got our timing wrong and never caused any injuries or damage.
 We did cause a lot of cars to screech to a stop, though!

 Behind Johnny's side of the street was a patch of woods.
 You could actually get to it through his back yard, which was convenient.
 It wasn't a very big patch of woods, but at the time it seemed plenty big for adventure and exploration.
 Most of my memories of these woods are quite vague and clouded now, so we probably only played around in there during the early years.
-I remember playing hide and seek in there.
+I remember playing hide and seek a lot in there.
 I also remember an area where there were a couple of blueberry patches.
 Near that area, if memory serves, was the charred remains of house foundation.
 I remember always being curious about that.

 One morning, after a particularly powerful thunder and lightning storm the night before, we were excited to discover that a fairly large tree had fallen in the woods.
 The majority of its trunk was resting horizontally about five feet above the ground, making it a great place to climb upon and play around on.
 There was a small coniferous tree about five or six feet tall right next to this felled tree, and we had great fun using this tree as an "elevator" - by stepping or jumping from the felled tree onto the elevator tree and having it bow over with your weight to the point where it gently brings you to the ground.